DWarsop/dw-vscode/README.md

-# DW-VS
+# DW VS Code

-A personal extension for assist my daily VS Code usage
+A VS Code extension for my own usage to help my daily development.

 ## Features

-## Extension Settings
+#### DW AL: Publish:

-## Release Notes
+Performs validation against the launch files `schemaUpdateMode` to ensure data won't be lost without confimration on publishing an extension.
+Following confimration the standard `[AL: Publish]` routine is called.